 Knowing what to expect after surgery can turn out to be a considerable help for a smoother recovery.
 Use our patient guide to help you understand your recovery from a joint replacement procedure.

-Once your surgery is finalized, and you are prepared to leave the recovery room, we will:
+Once your surgery is complete, and you are prepared to leave the recovery room, your care team will: